 Advertise Lake Vacation Rentals

 Shortly after World War I Harry Battistoni left his home in Italy and immigrated to New Britain, Connecticut.
 He prospered in his new home and in the 1920's bought two farms.
-Inspired by Lake Garda from his childhood, Battistoni dammed a creek and created his own Lake Garda.
+Inspired by Lake Garda from his childhood, Battistoni dammed a creek-Rose Brook-and created his own Lake Garda.
 He dreamed of creating a summer community with cabins and tent camping for families.
 Today his dream is a reality with family homes nestled along the wooded shoreline of beautiful Lake Garda.

 After creating the lake, Battistoni built a clubhouse and established a lake association to collect dues and maintain the roads and facilities.
 In 1943 the property owners banded together to form the Lake Garda Improvement Association (LGIA).
 Several clashes including some litigation between Battistoni and the LGIA marred the lake's history, but eventually all were resolved.
 In 1998 years after Battistoni's death, the LGIA bought the Lake Garda Dam and some remaining property and currently manage and protect the lake and surrounding facilities.

 There is lakefront real estate available for sale and anyone who purchases a home or lot on Lake Garda automatically becomes a member of the LGIA with all the inherent privileges and responsibilities.
 The responsibilities are minimal - just annual dues and abiding by the homeowner rules.
 The privileges are extensive and include access to the private lake from one of the boat ramps for fishing, boating, canoeing and kayaking.
 There are also several beaches for homeowners including Battistoni Beach named in honor of Lake Garda's creator.
 In the winter ice fishing, skating and hockey are all popular with residents.